Divergent series: past, present, future: Introduction

 Abel (Letter to Holmboe, January 16 1826): {\it \lq\lq Les s\'eries divergentes sont en g\'en\'eral quelque chose de bien fatal et c'est une honte qu'on ose y fonder aucune d\'emonstration.
 On peut d\'emontrer tout ce qu'on veut en les employant, et ce sont elles qui ont fait tant de malheurs et qui ont enfant\'e tant de paradoxes. \ldots Enfin mes yeux se sont dessill\'es d'une mani\`ere frappante, car \`a l'exception des cas les plus simples, par exemple les s\'eries g\'eom\'etriques, il ne se trouve dans les math\'ematiques presque aucune s\'erie infinie dont la somme soit d\'etermin\'ee d'une mani\`ere rigoureuse, c'est-\`a-dire que la partie la plus essentielle des math\'ematiques est sans fondement.
 Pour la plus grande partie les r\'esultats sont justes il est vrai, mais c'est l\`a une chose bien \'etrange.
 Je m'occupe \`a en chercher la raison, probl\`eme tr\`es int\'eressant."} (\lq\lq Divergent series are, in general, something terrible and it is a shame to base any proof on them.
 We can prove anything by using them and they have caused so much misery and created so many paradoxes. \ldots.
 Finally my eyes were suddenly opened since, with the exception of the simplest cases, for instance the geometric series, we hardly find, in mathematics, any infinite series whose sum may be determined in a rigorous fashion, which means the most essential part of mathematics has no foundation.
 For the most part, it is true that the results are correct, which is very strange.
 I am working to find out why, a very interesting problem.")

-The author was struck by this citation when she first read it 27 years ago and this citation has followed her for her whole career.
+The author was struck by this citation when she first read it 26 years ago.
+At that time she knew nothing about divergent series.
+But this citation has followed her for her whole career.
 In her point of view, this citation contains the past, present and future of divergent series in mathematics.

 {\bf The past:} As remarked by Abel, divergent series occur very often in many natural problems of mathematics and physics.
 Their use has permitted to do successfully a lot of numerical calculations.
 One example of this is the computation by Laplace of the secular perturbation of the orbit of the Earth around the Sun due to the attraction of Jupiter.
 The calculations of Laplace are verified experimentally, although the series he used were divergent.